Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_api_review_and_signoff.md

 To ensure consistency, all Tier-1 languages (C#, TypeScript, Java, Python) will generally be reviewed together.
 In expansive libraries, we will pair dynamic languages (Python, TypeScript) together, and strongly typed languages (C#, Java) together in separate meetings.

+For Tier-2 languages (C, C++, Go, Android, iOS), the review will be on an as-needed basis.

 **Before submitting, ensure you adjust the title of the issue appropriately.**

-**Note that the right material must be included before a meeting can be scheduled.**
+**Note that the required material must be included before a meeting can be scheduled.**